Climate of the British Isles: Precipitation

-Rainfall varies across the Isles, with a general trend to more rain as you go west and in higher elevations.
+Rainfall varies across the Isles, with a general trend to more rain farther west and in higher elevations.
 December and January are usually the wettest months.
 The mountain ranges are the wettest areas in the U.K. These are some of the wettest locations in Britain.
 Most rainfall comes from North Atlantic depressions occur throughout the year and are particularly frequent and intense in the autumn and winter.
 They can on occasions bring prolonged periods of heavy rain, and flooding is quite common.

 Snow can occur during winter months, most frequently occurring during January and February.
 Hail is relatively common, and is most common during the summer months.
 Each of the United Kingdom's 50 strongest hailstorms on record since 1650 have occurred between the months of May and September.

 Winds

-The prevailing winds over the British Isles are from the south-west, and winds are strongest on coasts that face the Atlantic.
+The prevailing winds over the British Isles are from the west and south-west, and winds are strongest to the north and west.
 Generally, the coast tends to be windier than inland areas; and the west tends to be windier than the east.

-Gales — which are defined as winds with speeds of — are strongly associated with the passage of deep depressions across the area.
-The Hebrides experience on average 35 days of gale a year (a day where there are gale-force winds).
-Areas of high elevation tend to have higher wind speeds than low elevations.
+Gales – which are defined as winds with speeds above 34 knot for any ten consecutive minutes – are strongly associated with the passage of deep depressions across the area.
+The Hebrides typically experience a 25 days a year containing gales.

 Severe weather

 The British Isles do not experience extreme weather regularly.
 There have been several occasions where extreme weather events have occurred.
 In the winter of 1982, for a few days parts of central and southern England experienced temperatures lower than central Europe and Moscow.
 In contrast, the summers of 1975 and 1976 experienced temperatures as high as 35 C. It was so dry the country suffered drought and water shortages.
-Extended periods of extreme weather, such as the drought of 1975–1976 and the very cold winters of 1946–1947, 1962–1963, 1978–79, 1981–1982 and 2009–2010, are often caused by blocking anticyclones which can persist several days or even weeks.
+Extended periods of extreme weather, such as the drought of 1975–1976 and 2022 as well as the very cold winters of 1946–1947, 1962–1963, 1978–79, 1981–1982 and 2009–2010, are often caused by blocking anticyclones which can persist several days or even weeks.
 In winter they can bring long periods of cold dry weather and in summer long periods of hot dry weather.